 The decision of when to take the last harvest with the least risk to the stand can be boiled down to two choices: 1) cut early enough in the fall (generally early September) to permit alfalfa to regrow and replenish carbohydrate root reserves, or 2) cut late enough so that alfalfa does not regrow and use up root reserves prior to winter dormancy.
 Cutting in between those times (mid-September to mid-October) means more risk to the stand.
 Factors such as previous cutting management, age of stand, soil fertility, variety, and soil moisture affect the level of that risk.

-For those who are risk adverse, following the last cutting date recommendations offers the highest probability of promoting good winter survival and vigorous growth next spring.
-The recommendation in the 15th edition of the Ohio Agronomy Guide is to complete the last regular harvest of alfalfa by September 7 in northern Ohio, September 12 in central Ohio and by September 15 in southern Ohio.
-The corollary is to delay final harvest until a killing frost (25F for several hours) has occurred.
+For those who are risk-averse, following the last cutting date recommendations offers the highest probability of promoting good winter survival and vigorous growth next spring.
+The recommendation in the 15th edition of the Ohio Agronomy Guide is to complete the last regular harvest of alfalfa by September 7 in northern Ohio, September 12 in central Ohio, and by September 15 in southern Ohio.
+The corollary is to delay the final harvest until a killing frost (25F for several hours) has occurred.

 Another approach to fall harvest management uses growing degree-days (GDD) rather than calendar dates.
 Research conducted in Canada showed that alfalfa needs 500 GDD (based on degrees Celsius and base 5 C for alfalfa growth) between the last cutting and a killing frost to generate sufficient regrowth to provide good winter survival and yield potential the following year.
 Dan Undersander, University of Wisconsin Extension retired forage specialist, wrote in a 2012 article “…we do not need to wait for a killing frost to take the last cutting.
 We must only wait until it is so cool that little or no regrowth will occur.
 Thus, harvesting in late fall, when less than 200 GDD will accumulate, minimizes winter injury.”

-The period between an accumulation of 200 to less than 500 GDD is a no-cut period (GDD calculated from degrees Celsius scale with base 5C).
-This GDD approach provides more exact timing for the date of last harvest, but it involves more risk because the grower must predict or consider the probability of either accumulating enough GDD for energy replishment or GDD not accumulating to enough to trigger regrowth that uses up energy reserves.
-Historic weather data, like that available from the OSU weather stations, is useful to calculate those probabilities.
+The period between the accumulation of 200 to less than 500 GDD is a no-cut period (GDD calculated from degrees Celsius scale with base 5C).
+This GDD approach provides more exact timing for the date of the last harvest, but it involves more risk because the grower must predict or consider the probability of either accumulating enough GDD for energy replenishment or GDD not accumulating to enough to trigger regrowth that uses up energy reserves.
+Historic weather data, like that available from the OSU weather stations (http://www.oardc.ohio-state.edu/weather1/), is useful to calculate those probabilities.